 Accreditation and Standards

-You will need to reapply this coming year if your current Accreditation or Tier Level status is due to expire on June 30, 2013.
-Email notifications will be sent to all directors as notification of your filing status.
+You will need to reapply for the next fiscal year (FY16) if your current Accreditation or Tier Level status is due to expire on June 30, 2015.
+Email notifications will be sent to all directors as notification of your filing status in November of 2014.

 5th edition of In Service to Iowa - The manual for Iowa Library Services' standards and accreditation program.
 It is used to document the condition of public library service in Iowa, to distribute Direct State Aid funding, and to meet statutory requirements.
 The link will take you to the an electronic (PDF) version of the manual.
 Two copies of the printed manual were sent to each library director.
 If you need more, you can purchase them for $3 each.
 Contact Fran Fessler to order extra copies.
 Please discard all previous drafts or editions.